Akash-121/Configure-a-Prometheus-Monitoring-Server-with-a-Grafana-Dashboard/README.md

 >$ sudo service grafana-server restart

 Install the dasboard grafana.com/dashboards/8010.
 Create a new datasource, select the prometheus-alertmanager datasource, configure and save.
 Add a new dasboard, select import and provide the ID 8010, select the prometheus-alertmanager datasource and save.
-You should see the following (more or less):